 - Northern Oklahoma College in Tonkawa, OK (90 miles away)

-- Tulsa Community College in Tulsa, OK (106 miles away)
+- Murray State College in Tishomingo, OK (95 miles away)

 - Cowley County Community College in Arkansas City, KS (119 miles away)